dhuan008/liri-node-app/README.md

   spotify-this-song
   concert-this
   do-what-it-says
+  exit
 ```

-After selecting a option the user will be presented with the following prompt:
+If the user selects exit the application will end, if the user slects do-what-it-says the application will run a special command described in the special commands section below, otherwise the user will be presented with the following prompt:

 ```
 ?
 Enter a search term: